DemocracyandCapitalismLab/GlobalCapitalismIndex/README.md

 covering all eight subindices.

 Reviews are posted in full in [`docs/peer_review/`](docs/peer_review), with a table listing each reviewer and the subindex they assessed.
-Where a review prompted a change to the index, that change is reflected in the current data and described in the whitepaper.
-The instructions provided to reviewers are also in the whitepaper.

 ## Citation

-Please cite the dataset:
+Please cite the Global Capitalism Index:

 > Roberts, Thomas Villalobos, Zachary Esses Johnson, Scott C. Miller, Hannah
 > Knox Tucker, Michael J. Lenox, Sidney M. Milkis, Katharine Shadlock, Meghana